PatrickFongang/Snake-game/README.md

     Two distinct portals spawn on the map.
 Entering one instantly teleports the snake's head to the other portal's location.

 * **🔄 Head is Tail:**
-    A disorienting challenge inspired by Google Snake.
+    A disorienting challenge.
 Every time the snake eats an apple, its head and tail instantly swap positions.

 * **👯 Two Snakes (Mirror Mode):**
     Control two snakes simultaneously!
 A second snake appears on the board and moves in the exact mirror opposite direction of your inputs.
 Don't let either snake crash!